kimlimjustin/xplorer/docs/docs/common_problems.md

 ### Xplorer is unstable after installing it.

 </summary>
-Simply restart it will fix it, if it doesn't, please address an issue.
+Simply restart, Xplorer will fix itself, if it doesn't, please address an issue [here](https://github.com/kimlimjustin/xplorer/issues/new).

 </details>